manywho/external-storage/README.md

 ### Running

-The application is a RestEASY JAX-RS application, that by default is run under the Jetty server on port 8080 (if you use the packaged JAR).
+The application is a RestEASY JAX-RS application, that by default is run under the Undertow server on port 8080 (if you use the packaged JAR).

+The default path for this app is `api/storage/1`.

 #### Defaults

-Running the following command will start the service listening on `0.0.0.0:8080`:
+Running the following command will start the service listening on `0.0.0.0:8080/api/storage/1`:

 ```bash
 $ java -jar target/external-storage.jar